By Madeline Bocaro

 A cigarette, sometimes in an elegant holder (influenced by Cruella De Vil or by Holly Golightly?) accentuated her cool mystique.
 As she is petite, Yoko’s charisma and seriousness were always undercut.
 Her simple, attractive style made her more highly visible.

 In the Imagine film (1971) John sings the title song with Yoko beside him at the white piano in the bright white room at their home Tittenhurst Park in Ascot.
 She wears a long white dress and a beaded headband.
 At the end of the song, they share a sweet kiss and a smile.
 Yoko slowly descends a long staircase in hot-pants, rocking an opera-length cigarette holder, with her haunting song ‘Mrs. Lennon’ as the soundtrack.
-She also wears mod plastic rings over black elbow-length evening gloves.
+She also wears mod bubble rings over black elbow-length evening gloves.
 In a photo shoot with David Bailey, Yoko is resplendent in ostrich feathers and a beret with a fan blowing her hair.

 On the back cover of her 1971 album Fly, she wears seamed stockings and clear plastic high heeled shoes with a flowered pattern on the heel, shot in sepia tone.